Kampong Ayer: History

-The stilt settlement of what we know today as Kampong Ayer had always been the primary settlement area of the de facto capital of the Bruneian Empire for centuries.
+When Brunei's massive thalassocracy was lost, its finances soured.
+With a population of barely 15,000, it was hardly a shadow of its former glory by 1840.
 However, the role also extended into the time from the arrival, and subsequent imperial presence of the British even until the early 20th century.
-It was only during the Residential period that a programme which encouraged the Kampong Ayer residents to resettle on land began to be introduced, although it was initially unsuccessful but eventually took off, resulting in significant reduction to its population.
+It was only during the British Residency that a programme which encouraged the Kampong Ayer residents to resettle on land began to be introduced, although it was initially unsuccessful but eventually took off, resulting in significant reduction to its population.
 Nevertheless, substantial number of residents still remain to live on water.
-Kampong Ayer also survived bombardments during World War II.
+The settlement also survived the Allied bombings of World War II.

 Administration

 Kampong Ayer encompasses six mukims and several administrative villages:

 The mukims and villages are also part of the municipal area of Bandar Seri Begawan.

-Infrastructures
+Infrastructure

 Houses in Kampong Ayer are built on stilts above the water.
 They are traditionally made of wood and adopt the style of traditional Malay houses.
 The houses may be up to two-storey high.
 Majority are built privately, thus may have individual style, whereas some which have been built under the public housing initiatives (notably those in Kampong Bolkiah and the houses under the pilot rejuvenation project in Kampong Lurong Sikuna) have a more uniform style akin to housing estates on land.

 Kampong Ayer has an extensive network of walkways on stilts and pedestrian bridges connecting the houses and other buildings.
 They are built of wood, concrete or with metal stilts.
 For neighbourhoods without connecting walkways due to being separated by wide waterways, mobility is done by motorboats.
 The boats are usually made of wood and in traditional local style, but installed with engines.
 They are commonly known as perahu tambang (translated as 'water taxis') as trips are charged with fares similar to car taxis.
-The boats may also transport passengers between the land and the neighbourhoods not on the riverbanks.

 Common utilities may include electricity, pipe water, telephone lines, internet access and television services.
-As of 2017, fixed wireless has been made available with the speed of up to 100Mbps.
+As of 2017, fixed wireless has been made available with the speed of up to 100 Mbps.
 It has been implemented to eliminate the difficulty of house-to-house installation and overcome frequent internet cable theft.

 Educational institutions are available in Kampong Ayer which provide public education comprising primary, primary religious and secondary.
 There are at least a primary school in each mukim.
 Similarly, religious schools can also be found, which provide primary religious education to the resident Muslim pupils.
 The secondary school in Kampong Ayer, Awang Semaun Secondary School, is the only school of its kind where its buildings are built on water.
 Nevertheless, Sayyidina Umar Al-Khattab Secondary School, which is built on land, also has catchment area in some villages of Kampong Ayer.

 Other public facilities include mosques, police stations and fire departments.
 Fire cases are common in Kampong Ayer, in which the reported main causes include faulty wiring and susceptibility of the buildings to fire due to many being built of wood.